 - Game of Thrones writer Bryan Cogman left Twitter after one too many insulting tweets by angry fans.

-- Doctor Who and Sherlock executive producer/head writer Steven Moffat deleted his Twitter after receiving death threats from Fan Dumb.
-Possibly related: when Jenna Louise Coleman first got the part of Clara, one of the very first pieces of advice she was given was "Stay off the internet."
+- When Jenna-Louise Coleman first got the part of Clara on Doctor Who, one of the very first pieces of advice she was given was "Stay off the internet."

-- Trent Reznor declared he would stop most of his Twitter usage due to various unpleasant posted comments.
+- Trent Reznor declared he would stop most of his Twitter usage due to various unpleasant posted comments regarding his wife and how their collaborative new project was getting in the way of new Nine Inch Nails' projects.
 He still posts plenty of updates, but most of them tend to be news-related rather than personal now.

-- Yoshiki of X Japan was pretty much chased off the internet for much of 2009 and half of 2010 in a massive flare of Fan Dumb, Hate Dumb, GIFT, Internet Counterattack, and Internet Backdraft that originally started when he canceled a planned concert in Paris.
-He came back to the internet in 2010 on Facebook and Twitter, and is currently back but is still occasionally bothered by trolls.
+- Yoshiki of X Japan was pretty much chased off the internet for much of 2009 and half of 2010 in a massive flare of GIFT, Internet Counterattack, and Internet Backdraft that originally started when he canceled a planned concert in Paris.
+He came back to the Internet in 2010 on Facebook and Twitter, and is currently back but is still occasionally bothered by trolls.

 - In a related phenomenon, The Beatles stopped touring in 1966.
 The complexity of some post-Revolver tracks exceeding what could be performed live was part of it, but another factor was that their fans went so crazy whenever they showed up that they couldn't hear themselves play over the sound of the hysterical shrieking, were trapped in their hotel rooms by mobbing fans whenever they went anywhere and had to be ferried around in armored cars to prevent being torn apart in the near-rioting that surrounded them.